-Once your iPhone is powered up, you can turn on VoiceOver by using Siri.
+Once your iPhone is powered up, and the Lock Screen has been displayed, you can turn on VoiceOver by using Siri.
 Find a quiet place and do the following:

-- 1. Hold down the Home Button.
+1. Hold down the Side Button.
 Upon doing this, you will hear a sound.
-This indicates that Siri is listening to you and is awaiting your command. - 2.
-In a clear voice, full of pride and confidence, say "Turn VoiceOver on"! - 3.
+This indicates that Siri is listening to you and is awaiting your command.

+- 2. In a clear voice, full of pride and confidence, say "Turn VoiceOver on"! - 3.
 Between two and five seconds later, all being well, Siri will say, "OK, I have turned VoiceOver on". - 4.
 If this doesn't happen, repeat steps one and two, but this time, give your iPhone a dirty look and speak in a slower and firmer voice.